catseye/The-Dossier/article/Some Notes on Drawing.md

 [(Footnote 3)](#footnote-3) absolute favourite animal.
-Because a drawing of a unicorn isn't a *representation* of a unicorn, you see, because they don't exist, you see, and you can't *represent* something that doesn't exist, you see, and that is very important in the world of philosophical aesthetics.
+Because a drawing of a unicorn isn't a *representation* of a unicorn, you see, because they don't exist, you see, and you can't *represent* something that doesn't exist, you see, and determining what a picture *represents* is very important in the world of philosophical aesthetics.
 And I know they don't exist because I've visited every planet in the galaxy and I've never seen one on any of them.

 The main drawback of drawing from the imagination is, of course, that it's easy to get basic things wrong.
 By "basic things" I mean, the relative length of limbs of